Shared Mission: Flourishing Bahamian Futures

 what we did

-Recognizing this shared opportunity, enso partnered with new leadership at Atlantis to relaunch the mega resort with a first of its kind impact platform to nurture a Bahamian renaissance by supporting the local economy, cultural traditions and the marine ecosystem of the Bahamas.
+Recognizing this shared opportunity, enso architected a coalition of both Atlantis leadership and Bahamian leadership (cultural and civic) to come together and define the shared mission.
+The shared mission of “Flourishing Bahamian Futures” propelled the relaunch the mega resort with a first of its kind impact platform to nurture a Bahamian renaissance by supporting the local economy, cultural traditions and the marine ecosystem of the Bahamas.

-The relaunch included the first local community-led film ever made in the Bahamian tourism industry – featuring more than 30 local artists, creators, and cultural leaders, including Piaget Moss (Visual Artist), Allan Wallace (Artist), Steffon Grant (Contemporary Artist) and Tomii Culmer (aspiring model) to serve as an unprecedented celebration of contemporary Bahamian culture.
+The relaunch included the first local community-led film ever made in the Bahamian tourism industry – featuring more than 30 local artists, creators, and cultural leaders, including Piaget Moss (Visual Artist), Allan Wallace (Artist), and Steffon Grant (Contemporary Artist) to serve as an unprecedented celebration of contemporary Bahamian culture.

-The vision of a Bahamian renaissance has also transcended the film piece, informing every aspect of the Atlantis guest experience and providing a new model for local partnerships and shared success.
+The vision of a Bahamian renaissance transcended the film piece, informing every aspect of the Atlantis guest experience, and providing a new model for shared success by having Bahamian businesses and entrepreneurs become a part of the Atlantis campus and supply chain.